sunnyhd/homeintouch/README.md

     node server.js

 There will not be any media data initially so you'll need to trigger an import.
-This can either be done via the web UI or by running:
+This can either be done via the web UI (login is admin/admin) or by running:

     curl -X POST http://admin:admin@localhost:8081/api/imports